 In the early 1900's, a young man named John Kava left his native Poland and immigrated to the United States, settling in an area of central Nebraska known as Krakow.
 Located near Genoa, Nebraska, Krakow is a mostly Catholic farming community where many Polish people settled.
 John, who played the violin, and his brother Charles, who played the big bass fiddle, got started playing for events in the area, often accompanied by other local musicians.
 When their parents later joined them in the U.S., their mother, Anna, would go along when they played and sing Polish songs.

-This continued for some time, until in the early 1940's, one of John and Tillie Kava's sons, Eddie Kava (Anna's grandson), who also played the violin, teamed up with a very good clarinet player named Emil Olsufka, and became known as THE KAVA ORCHESTRA.
-Eddie, who has recently passed away, played for many years, into the 1990's.
+This continued for some time, until in the early 1940's, one of John and Tillie Kava's sons, the late Eddie Kava (Anna's grandson), who also played the violin, teamed up with a very good clarinet player named Emil Olsufka, to continue the band then known as THE KAVA ORCHESTRA.
+Eddie played for many years, into the 1990's.
 He was a very talented musician who played by ear, and could play practically any song after hearing it only once.

 In the mid 1940's, Eddie's youngest brother, Lonnie Kava, another talented musician who plays by ear, joined in on the accordian at the age of 16.
 In those days, most weddings were held on farms or at the parents' houses in town.
 As the guests arrived, they would stay in their cars until the band and the host couple would come to greet them.
 The host couple would pour shots while the band played whatever song that particular guest wanted to hear.
 This is where playing by ear was a must, as often times the band had never heard of the song that was requested.
 Lonnie thinks sometimes the person actually made up the song on the spot!
 The guest would then tip the band, usually a quarter, (hey, a quarter was worth a lot more in those days) so by the end of the day, the band guys were walking around with their pockets bulging with coins.
 Got pretty heavy!
 Also got pretty tiring lugging around those heavy instruments to every car.
 The Kava's still continue this tradition at weddings by "playing by the door" as the guests come into the hall.
 Although, we no longer do it for tips, we just do it 'cause we're such great guys!